-We adapted our studios and post production facility at Television Centre to accommodate Good Morning Britain, Lorraine, This Morning and Loose Women
+We adapted our studios and post production facility at Television Centre to accommodate Good Morning Britain, Lorraine, This Morning and Loose Women.

-Building upon this success, from January 2018 a joint project between us and ITV Studios Daytime commenced in earnest to deliver the technical fit-out and building works required to accommodate Good Morning Britain, Lorraine, This Morning and Loose Women at TVC while ITV’s London HQ on the South Bank is being redeveloped.
+Building upon this success, from January 2018 a joint project between us and ITV Studios Daytime commenced in earnest to deliver the technical fit-out and building works required to accommodate Good Morning Britain, Lorraine, This Morning and Loose Women at TVC while ITV’s London HQ on the South Bank was being redeveloped.

 From 16 April, all four shows began broadcasting from TVC.
 Good Morning Britain and This Morning share Studio TC3, with their sets sitting back-to-back across the 8,000 sq. ft. studio floor.
 Lorraine and Loose Women both reside in the adjacent 3,430 sq. ft.
 Studio TC2, with a daily turnaround between the sets after Lorraine goes off-air.